xdd44-utopia/DiffusedCollage/README.md

 4. Currently, Unity project is hardcoded to make request at http://127.0.0.1:5000.
 If Flask appears to run on different address, please modifiy either Flask's setting at *Line 167, api.py* or Unity's requesting address at *Line 52, Assets/Scripts/ImageSpawner.cs*.

 5. Run the Unity project and have fun!

+6. The generated images can be found in *Assets/Images*.
+If an image has no corresponding *nobackground* image, it indicates the IS-Net wiped out almost everything as background.